aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 - `/review`: performs a code review
 - `/security-review`: performs a code review that searches for security flaws.
 - `/install-github-app`: allows you to add claude as a collaborator to a github repoi so you can assign it issues and to pull requests
+- `/insights`: shows you how well you used claude code in a session

 ### Chat techniques